 What foods are the most challenging for you to shoot?
 I think this varies for every food photographer, but for me it’s definitely sandwiches.
-Today I’m facing my challenge and sharing this delicious Garden Greens Sandwich with Green Goddess Dressing as well as Five Natural Food Styling Tips for Sandwiches.
+Today I’m facing my challenge and sharing this delicious Garden Greens Sandwich with Green Goddess Dressing as well as Five Easy Food Styling Tips for Sandwiches.

 Five Natural Food Styling Tips for Sandwiches

 The misleading thing about sandwiches is that they are so easy to put together when we’re making them for lunch, but they are incredibly difficult to make look good for a photo shoot.
 It can take several tries and definitely requires some patience.
-When I say “natural” food styling tips, I just mean that I don’t use gimmicks, cardboard, chemicals or paint to make food look good.
-I can actually eat the food afterwards.
-I’m not a fan of making something look edible that isn’t.

 1. Work with Fresh Ingredients

 This may seem obvious, but I’ve tried grabbing what’s on hand in the fridge and it just doesn’t work out.
 It’s very obvious when ingredients are not fresh in food photo shoots.
-And, if the food doesn’t look good, the shoot won’t look good either.
+And, if the food doesn’t look good, the shoot won’t look good.
 Whether I’m shooting a sandwich or something else, I get up extra early on the day of the shoot to buy the freshest ingredients.
 For sandwiches, be selective in the type of bread you choose to use.
 I chose a multi-grain bread (for texture) with thicker slices (for height).

 2. Build Layers for Height